Component Prefix

 at the left side of this page and set your desired prefix.

-As you can imagine, TallStackUI has a very complete configuration file, and there you can configure the prefix,
+As you can imagine, TallStackUI has a very complete configuration file, and there you can configure the prefix, however keep in mind that you need to publish the configuration file to perform this process.

 php artisan vendor:publish --tag=tallstackui.config

 <?php use TallStackUi\View\Components; return [ /* |-------------------------------------------------------------------------- | Prefix |-------------------------------------------------------------------------- | | Control a prefix for the TallStackUI components.
 The term here will be used | to prefix all TallStackUI components.
-This is useful to avoid conflicts | with other components registered by other libraries or created by yourself. | | For example: prefixing as 'ts-', the `alert` usage will be: '<x-ts-alert />' */ 'prefix' => 'ts-', // ...
+This is useful to avoid conflicts | with other components registered by other libraries or created by yourself. | | For example: prefixing as 'ts-', the `alert` usage will be: '<x-ts-alert />' */ 'prefix' => env('TALLSTACKUI_PREFIX'), 'prefix' => 'ts-', // ...

 Run the following command after setting the prefix: php artisan optimize:clear